 A bog in the heart of the city?
-Mer Bleue is Ottawa's best secret hike.
+Hiking Mer Bleue Bog in Ottawa may just be the city's best secret adventure.

 Plants from the Arctic tundra, a secret "sea" left over from the ice age, and one of the rarest micro-climates in Canada?
 You can find it all on the outskirts of Ottawa and - even better - it's completely free and accessible to visit!
-The Mer Bleue Bog is one of my favourite places in the city and I guarantee you won't find it listed in any guide book.
+Hiking Mer Bleue Bog trail in Ottawa is one of my favourite things to do in the city and I guarantee you won't find it listed in many guide book.
 Let me tell you what makes this place so special and why it should be on every visitor's bucket list.